Phylliida/UnityP2P/README.md

 The -f (force) you shouldn't usually do but we need to override the initial configuration and this is the easiest way to do that.

-You can tweak the config.json file if you want but that isn't really needed
+You can tweak the config.json file if you want but that isn't really needed.
+You should also generate your own certificates in production but these work fine for testing small projects.

 9. Open Unity, then select the UnityProject folder in this git repo to open it
 10. Open the scene ExampleP2P (in the Assets folder) if it is not already open